kexiongwen/sparse-quantile-regression/README.md

-Therefore, at iteration $m+1$, we need to solve the penalized weight least square problem:
+Therefore, at iteration $m+1$, we need to solve the penalized weight least square problem for the Q function: